 The Panel should encourage UNWater and the relevant UN regional commissions to develop regional model treaties and review checklist.
 (Request can be done immediately, announced in Budapest, and the delivery might be expected by the HLPF meeting in July 2017.)

-The Panel should promote the establishment of transboundary river basin organisations.
+The Panel should promote the establishment of transboundary river basin organisations, where these are missing.
 (Deadline: To be established after having received the report defined in para 1.
 A political statement can be prepared for the Davos meeting of the Panel.)